Influencer Marketing 101

 Source: Shopify

-This isn’t a 1:1 correlation between sales and influencers.
+This isn’t a 1:1 correlation between organic sales and influencers.
 That said, these numbers can highlight which social platforms are your top performers when it comes to sales.

 Where Brands Go Wrong with Influencer Marketing Measurement

 Given everything you can track, why are reporting and measurement such a roadblock?
-Below we break down a few common pitfalls for brands.

 They Don’t Know What Their Goals Are